its-chrissy/capstone/README.md

 ## How does it work

 City Escape uses Yelp Fusion API to filter high quality restaurants at low prices in different cities.
-It also usues google maps to pin points cheap hotels in each city with 4 star ratings and above.
+It also uses google maps to pin points cheap hotels in each city with 4 star ratings and above.

 ## Challenges